Elaine Peacock: 2023–present

 When Elaine returns from her honeymoon, she finds out Linda has deteriorated as a result of her alcohol relapse.
 She is angered by the lack of support from Linda's close friends, and scolds Bernadette (Clair Norris) for encouraging Linda to relapse.
-When Linda brings home a random man, Glen, to the Queen Vic, Elaine throws him out after he barges into Annie and Ollie’s room, believing it to be a bathroom.
+When Linda brings home a random man, Glen, to The Queen Vic, Elaine throws him out after he barges into Annie and Ollie's bedroom, believing it to be a bathroom.
 This prompts her to apologise to Phil, Sharon, Alfie and Johnny, who tell her that they need Linda to hit rock bottom if there is anyway to deal with the situation.
-Elaine gives Linda an ultimatum: go into rehab or get kicked out of the Vic.
+Elaine gives Linda an ultimatum: go into rehab or get kicked out of The Queen Vic.
 When Elaine books Linda a place in rehab, Linda refuses to go and results in her falling off the bed after being pushed by Linda.
-After Linda blames Elaine for turning a blind-eye to Linda's drinking, Linda takes a vodka bottle and storms out of the Queen Vic.
+After Linda blames Elaine for turning a blind-eye to Linda's drinking, Linda takes a vodka bottle and storms out of The Queen Vic.
 Linda experiences a vision of what would happen to her if she continues drinking which shows her imminent death, funeral and Johnny becoming an alcoholic.
-In the vision, Elaine is consumed by guilt after Linda’s death, believing she didn’t do enough to help her.
-At the funeral, Nancy blames Elaine for Linda’s struggles with alcoholism, accusing her upbringing in a pub as the cause, and slaps her in anger.
-Later, Nancy tells Elaine that she and Lee plan to take Ollie and Annie, leaving Elaine distraught and demanding everyone leave the Queen Vic.
-Snapping out of the vision, Linda pours the vodka down the drain and returns to the Queen Vic, where she tells Elaine she’s ready to go to rehab.
+In the vision, Elaine is consumed by guilt after Linda's death, believing she did not do enough to help her.
+At the funeral, Nancy blames Elaine for Linda's struggles with alcoholism, accusing her upbringing in a pub as the cause, and slaps her in anger.
+Later, Nancy tells Elaine that she and Lee plan to take Ollie and Annie, leaving Elaine distraught and demanding everyone leave The Queen Vic.
+Snapping out of the vision, Linda pours the vodka down the drain and returns to The Queen Vic, where she tells Elaine she is ready to go to rehab.
 Elaine promises to support her every step of the way, and the two embrace, both in tears.
 Elaine later tells everyone in the Vic that Linda had gone to rehab following her worsening behaviour and asked they keep Linda in their thoughts.